Kristianstad/secure_and_minimal/README.md

 # Secure and Minimal (SaM)
 A simple framework for creating minimal and secure Docker images based on Alpine.
 It consist of a Dockerfile-template, a number of standardized constants, a few helper-images, and structured shell scripts.
+Note!
+Use buildkit v0.12.5, newer versions of buildkit currently fails.

 # The Dockerfile-template
 The Dockerfile-template is divided into three main blocks: Init, Build, and Final.
 All three main blocks contain sub-blocks with generic code that must remain untouched for the framework to work properly.